dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/setting_up_ratings.md

 ![Ratings on the Responses page.](../images/rating_setup_2.png)

 You can also tie a rating criterion to a single form field.
-When adding a rating,  click on the dropdown under &ldquo;Rating for&hellip;&rdquo; and select the label of the form field you want to rate.
+When adding a rating,  click on the dropdown under "Rating for&hellip;" and select the label of the form field you want to rate.

 ![Rating a specific form field.](../images/rating_setup_3.png)